GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/alarms/index.md

 {% Aside %}

-Starting Chrome 117, the number of active alarms is limited to 500.
-Once this limitation is reached `chrome.alarms.create()` will fail, and [`chrome.runtime.lastError()`][last-error] will be set if using a callback or reject if using promises.
+Starting in Chrome 117, the number of active alarms is limited to 500.
+Once this limit is reached, `chrome.alarms.create()` will fail.
+When using a callback, [`chrome.runtime.lastError`][last-error] will be set.
+When using promises, the promise will be rejected.

 {% endAside %}